Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: Introduction

 By Whitney's theorem every smooth manifold carries a unique real analytic structure, and smooth maps can be arbitrarily well approximated by real analytic maps.

 A uniform waist inequality in codimension~$d$ is the Riemannian analog of a \mbox{$d$-di}mensional topological expander.
-The first explicit construction of expanders is by Margulis~\cite{margulis} and relies on the Kazhdan property: The Cayley graphs of finite quotients of a Kazhdan group form a $1$-dimensional topological expander.
+The first explicit construction of expanders is by Margulis~\cite{margulis} and relies on the relative Kazhdan property.
+In \cite{Alon-Milman} Alon and Milman show that the Cayley graphs of finite quotients of a Kazhdan group form an expander family.
 The following Riemannian analog of this fact is a direct consequence of theorems by Buser and Cheeger relating the first eigenvalue of the Laplacian and the Cheeger constant~\cites{buser,cheeger}, in particular, of Buser's theorem. \begin{othm}[Corollary of the Cheeger-Buser inequality] The family of finite covers of a closed Riemannian manifold with Kazhdan fundamental group (or only property~$\tau$) satisfies a uniform waist inequality in codimension~$1$. \end{othm}

 The surprising discovery in this paper is that the Kazhdan property gives an extra dimension for free.

 \begin{mthm} The family of finite covers of a closed Riemannian manifold with Kazhdan fundamental group satisfies a uniform waist inequality in codimension~$2$. \end{mthm}